skypilot-org/skypilot/examples/perf/storage_0724/README.md

-## Kubernetes cluster setup
+## [Unused] Kubernetes cluster setup

-We use GKE.
+We use GKE for benchmarking on Kubernetes.

 Use pd-ssd for boot disk for best performing local disk.
 Remember to add additional local SSDs required for ceph and other storage options (select Raw Block Local SSDs).